learn-academy-2023-hotel/week-5-assessment/interview-questions.md

-2. What is a gem?
+2. What does it mean if an application has CRUD?
+What does CRUD stand for?

   Your answer: